dparson55/NRFLite/README.md

-**_2-pin support is nearly ready for release!_**  Using details on <http://nerdralph.blogspot.ca/2015/05/nrf24l01-control-with-2-mcu-pins-using.html> I have working code for an ATtiny85 which multiplexes the MOSI/MISO and CE/CSN/SCK pins.
+**_2-pin support is in progress!_**  Using details on <http://nerdralph.blogspot.ca/2015/05/nrf24l01-control-with-2-mcu-pins-using.html> NRFLite has working code for an ATtiny85 which multiplexes the MOSI/MISO and CE/CSN/SCK pins.
 - [x] POC for ATtiny85.
 - [x] Test main features:  bitrates, dynamic packets, ack packets, and interrupts.
 - [ ] Add ATtiny84 support.